-Being responsive to reviews on your profile is a crucial way to have an active profile on Yelp for business owners—no matter if those reviews are positive or negative.
+Being responsive to reviews on your Yelp profile is a crucial way to have an active profile on Yelp for business owners—no matter if those reviews are positive or negative.

-Yelp’s search algorithm favors business owners who actively manage their company’s profile.
-So responding to reviews can help boost your ranking in the site’s internal search engine.
+Yelp’s search algorithm favors business owners who actively manage their company’s profile, so responding to reviews can help boost your ranking in the site’s internal search engine.

-When you get a positive review from a customer, let them know you appreciate it!
-Leave a genuine and personal comment thanking them for their business.
+When you get a positive review from a customer, let them know you appreciate it—leave a genuine and personal comment thanking them for their business.

 And while you always hope that every customer experience with your small business is a positive one, negative reviews will pop up on your small business’s Yelp page.
-When this happens, it’s crucial that you respond to any complaints in a sincere, constructive, and collected manner.
+When this happens, it’s crucial that you respond to any customer complaints in a sincere, constructive, and collected manner.

 Nothing good can come from getting angry with disappointed customers.
 While the experience might have been a misunderstanding—and you are in the right—it’s always best to apologize and ask how your product or services could have been better.
 Or, publicly state how you’re trying to be better yourself—this shows potential customers that you care about their experience at your small business.
 Once you’ve publicly addressed the situation, consider privately messaging the customer to reiterate your apologies and further explain the situation.

 In fact, negative reviews have a good chance of becoming positive once you’ve addressed the situation and responded to the upset customer.
 And if your response takes away some fuel from their angry-review fire, then you might be able to encourage the customer to revise or redact their comment.

 In the end, it’s crucial to deal with negative customer reviews by responding to them in the right manner.